wanmingz/investment_assistant/README.md

    - Edit or delete trends and their corresponding ideas

 2. **Trade Ideas**
+   - Use the symbol search feature to find stock symbols by company name
    - Record investment ideas you want to execute
    - Include symbols, price ranges, and reasoning
+   - The system automatically captures the stock price when you create an idea
+   - View real-time performance metrics in the idea list:
+     - Performance since idea creation (percentage and dollar change)
+     - Performance vs. entry price (if provided)
+     - Price progression from creation to current price

 3. **Trade Records**
    - Record detailed trade information after executing actual trades